Avesta-FA/EventLog-CheatSheet/README.md

 4625: Failed Logon
 Using 4625 with logon type 3 (network) we can detect brute force attacks against a system.

+### Enumeration
+4758: A user'slocal group membership was enumerated
+4755: A security-enabled local group membership was enumerated

+These events were added with windows 10 and it allows you detect reconnaissance activity in the network.
+You will need to whitelist mmc, services, taskhostw, explorer and focus on important groups and accounts.

 4634,4647: Successful Logoff
 When a logon and logoff event have the same Logon ID the time can be used to determine the session length.